Four accused in Hyd vet's murder remanded to judicial custody

 Police had to use mild force to control the crowd, police sources said.
 Stones were hurled at a police vehicle as they were being taken to a jail in Hyderabad.

-Police maintained tight vigil as people staged protests outside the station and shouted slogans against the culprits who raped and killed the 25-year-old veterinarian on Thursday night before burning her body.
+Police maintained tight vigil as people staged protests outside the station and shouted slogans against the culprits who raped and killed the 25-year-old veterinary doctor on Thursday night before burning her body.
 Police said the protests broke out in the morning and continued till the evening.
 The crowd later dispersed.

 Some of the protesters demanded death penalty for the accused.
 Protests were also held by different student groups and others at various places in the state demanding tough punishment to the accused.